 While low self-esteem may be more apparent in cases of depression, people with narcissistic tendencies may use overconfidence or grandiosity to avoid their feelings about themselves.
 They might showcase an excessive need for admiration, the compulsion to feel superior to others, and feelings of entitlement.
 Someone with high self-esteem and self-worth might not feel the need to seek out validation from others habitually, which is where narcissistic traits and self-love differ.

 Damage To Interpersonal Relationships

 Another connection between narcissism and depression exists in the form of damage to interpersonal relationships.
-In many cases of depression, suffering individuals tend to isolate themselves, withdraw from activities they love, and otherwise behave in manners which are concerning to those around them.
-Believe it or not, not every person can recognize when someone is not acting like themselves because they are experiencing depression.
+In many cases of depression, individuals may isolate themselves, withdraw from activities they love, and behave in manners that are concerning to those around them.
+These behaviors might cause distancing in relationships or conflict.

 NPD is also associated with conflict in personal relationships in a different manner.
 These individuals often use lying, bullying, and cheating to get what they want.
 They might also believe that rules are for others and that they can do whatever they want.
 After witnessing this behavior, others might choose to leave a relationship with someone with narcissistic traits.
 Instead of apologizing or looking inward, the person with narcissistic tendencies may blame others or their environment.